module-federation/module-federation-examples/startup-code/README.md

 # Running Demo

-Run `yarn start`.
+Run `yarn build && yarn serve`.
 This will build and serve both `app1` and `app2` on ports 3001 and 3002 respectively.
+Currently, webpack-dev-server has a bug that incorrectly appends an entrypoint to the end of the remote.

+This prevents us from attaching remotes correctly to the internal scope.

 - [localhost:3001](http://localhost:3001/) (HOST)
 - [localhost:3002](http://localhost:3002/) (STANDALONE REMOTE)